Impranjal1/Project-Backened/Real-TIme-Whiteboard-project/RENDER_DEPLOYMENT.md

 1. Set the `CLIENT_URL` environment variable to your deployed application URL
 2. Test the application thoroughly
 3. Monitor the logs for any issues

+## IMPORTANT: Direct Solution for ENOENT Error

+We've implemented multiple solutions to fix the specific error.
+The most direct solution is:

+1. We've created a package.json file in the exact location Render is looking for: `/opt/render/project/src/package.json`
+2. We've updated the render.yaml and render.json files to use a simpler build command that copies this file to the correct location
+3. We've created multiple shell scripts that can be used to fix the issue

+To deploy successfully:

+1. Push all these changes to your Git repository
+2. In Render, use the Web Service deployment option
+3. Set the build command to: `bash -c "mkdir -p /opt/render/project/src && cp src/package.json /opt/render/project/src/ && npm install && cd client && npm install && npm run build && cd .."`
+4. Set the start command to: `npm start`

 ## If Problems Persist